BernhardHumm/AAI/manuscript/08_Complex_Event_Processing.md

 5. Explain the difference between data access in a DBMS versus a CEP engine?
 6. Explain filter, pattern matching, value progression analysis and time progression analysis.
 7. How can CEP be used for semantic enrichment?
+8. How can Autoencoders be used for anomaly detection?
-8. Name prominent CEP products
+9. Name prominent CEP products